 We're honored to feature new poetry by Ren Pike in Issue Three of Orson's Review.
-Issue Three of Orson's Review will be published on September 24th, 2019.
+Issue Three of Orson's Review was published on September 24th, 2019.

 We're also very fortunate for the time Ren took to chat with us about the poet’s journey.
 Check out the discussion below.

 *The following interview involves Orson's Publishing (OP) and Ren Pike (RP).

 OP: How did your journey with the written word begin?